 |Clinical Reporting System (CRS)|

-Health care facilities operated and run by the Urban Indian Health Program are now required to report their Government Performance and Results Act (GPRA) clinical performance measures to IHS and Congress.
-This is required of both Urban facilities using the Resource and Patient Management System (RPMS) and facilities not using RPMS.
-RPMS users must use the Clinical Reporting System (CRS) for reporting, and non-RPMS users must decide whether to use electronic and/or manual reporting methods for reporting and must ensure they use performance measure logic that corresponds with the CRS logic.
-With either method, information that is reported must include a data supported audit trail that can be verified and validated by the Office of Management and Budget (OMB).
+All urban sites must report GPRA/GPRAMA results.
+Sites using the Resource and Patient Management System (RPMS) must use the Clinical Reporting System (CRS) application for reporting; non-RPMS sites can use electronic or manual reporting methods for reporting, but must use the most recent version of performance measure logic found in the CRS manual.
+All non-RPMS reports must have a data-supported audit trail that can be verified and validated by the Office of Management and Budget (OMB).

 The GPRA/GPRAMA reporting year runs from July 1 through June 30.
 GPRA/GPRAMA reports are due after every quarter except the 1st quarter.
 Reports are cumulative; each quarterly report contains data from July 1st until the end of the quarter.
 Specific reporting due dates are established annually, but generally GPRA/GPRAMA reports are due approximately one month after the end of a quarter.

 2015 GPRA/GPRAMA ReportingThe deadlines for the 2015 quarterly GPRA reports are shown below.
 Quarterly reports should be sent to your Area GPRA coordinator by e-mail or FTP (CRS reports only).

 Assistance and TrainingUrban facilities needing additional information and/or training may contact Phyllis Wolfe or Sherriann Moore at the Urban Indian Health Program (UIHP) at (301) 443-1044.

 Urban facilities using RPMS who need technical assistance should contact Cynthia Perez at (505) 248-4102.